secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/processes/professional-services-delivery-methodology/gitlab-best-practices/_index.md

 description: "Learn about GitLab best practices for engagements."
 ---

-This section provides a comprehensive overview of best practices in Gitlab, highlighting key guidelines for efficient and effective usage.
+This section provides a comprehensive overview of best practices in GitLab, highlighting key guidelines for efficient and effective usage.

 The documentation provides recommendations based on standards defined by the **National security agency \[NSA\]** along with **Cybersecurity and Infrastructure Security Agency \[CISA\]** for organizations to standardize and strengthen the security of their CI/CD pipelines.